 A very small number of people with coeliac disease do react to pure oats.

 Studies show that most people with coeliac disease can safely tolerate pure oats and do not develop adverse symptoms or intestinal damage.
-Adverse effects, such as unpleasant symptoms or intestinal damage, are estimated to occur in less than 5-10% of people with coeliac disease.
+Adverse effects, such as unpleasant symptoms or intestinal damage, are estimated to occur in less than 10% of people with coeliac disease.
+There is currently no way to predict which people with coeliac disease will tolerate or react to pure oats, so individual medical advice and follow-up is recommended.

 Introducing Pure Oats.